-Fieldtrips to the Olson Farm create connections for students between past and present, the land and what is grown and our natural resources and the role we play in their management.
+Fieldtrips to the Olson Farm create connections for students between past and present, the land and what is grown, and our natural resources and the role we play in their management.
 Students engage in hands-on experiences that will inspire a love of the land.

 Food on the Farm

-Grade Levels K-2
+Grade Levels K-2 (Offered Year Round!)

-In this interactive tour students discuss where many of the foods we eat come from, and get some hands-on experience planting seeds, churning butter, pressing apple cider, and feeding chickens.
+In this interactive tour students discuss where many of the foods we eat come from and get some hands-on experience planting seeds, churning butter, pressing apple cider, and feeding chickens.
 Students use their observation and analysis skills to discover and explore many aspects of farm life.

 In this interactive program students witness firsthand the wonder of the salmon lifecycle.
 Through water testing, habitat observation, and native plant identification students determine what makes a good habitat for salmon and discuss human impacts on salmon populations.
 Fieldtrips often coincide with salmon spawning season.